pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--filter-maf-le``: a filer used to filter variants with MAF > the cutoff.
 - ``--regions-out``: a region used to exclude variants in the specified regions.

+- ``--out``: Specify the path and prefix name of the output files.
+There are three main result files.
+One is the gene-based association result file, named ***.gene.txt** or ***.gene.xls**.
+The following

-    The eQTL file has a similar fasta format.
-The first row is just column names and optional.
+The format of eQTL/isoQTL file is similar to the fasta file.
+The first row starting with "#" is the column names.
 The eQTL data of a gene or transcript start with the symbol “>”.
-In the same row, the gene symbol, Ensembl transcript ID and chromosome name are included and delimited by tab characters.
-The subsequent row contains the summary statistics the eQTL for the gene or transcript.
+In the same row, the gene symbol, Ensembl gene/transcript ID and chromosome name are included and delimited by tab characters.
+The subsequent row contains the summary statistics the eQTL/isoQTL for the gene or transcript.
 The tab-delimited columns are physical position, reference allele, alternative allele, frequency of alternative allele, estimated effect size, standard error of the estimation, *p*-value, effective sample sizes and determination coefficient in a linear regression respectively.
 In the regression, the number of alternative alleles is used as an independent variable.
-On KGGSEE, we have pre-calculated the eQTL data using GTEx data(version 8).
-Variants within 1MB upstream and downstream of a gene or a transcript are included.
+On KGGSEE, we have pre-calculated the eQTL and isoQTL data using GTEx data(v8).
+Variants within 1MB upstream and downstream of a gene or a transcript boundary are included.
+An example of eQTLs file like:

     .. code::